jcyannotty/OpenBT/README.md

-If Meson cannot be installed by package manager or the manager's version is too old, the following is contrary to Meson suggestions but has been used successfully to install Meson with Python into a dedicated virtual environment and install `meson` in the `PATH` for use without needing to activate the virtual environment.
+If Meson cannot be installed by package manager or the manager's version is too old, the following is contrary to Meson suggestions but has been used successfully to install Meson with Python into a dedicated virtual environment as well as to install `meson` in the `PATH` for use without needing to activate that virtual environment.
 ```
 $ /path/to/target/python -m venv ~/local/venv/meson
 $ . ~/local/venv/meson/bin/activate